zhenkyle/emacs_journal/content/install-emacs-stable-on-chromeos.md

 	Note: strech-backport channel's fonts is newer than strech channel's.

-After all these steps, I can happily play with emacs stable release on my ChromeBook now :-)
+After all these steps, I can happily play with emacs stable release on my Chromebook now :-)

 [1]: https://wiki.debian.org/SimpleBackportCreation